rmorabia/rmorabia.github.io/content/hire/index.md

 **Actively interviewing?** No, I'm only open to the right opportunity.

-**Visa?** Nope, I'm a U.S. citizen.
+**Visa Status:** I'm a U.S. citizen.
 I don't have security clearance, though.

 **RESUME:** [Here's a link.](https://rmorabia.com/resume)